You are listening to the Sean Hannity Radio Show Podcast.

 People attacking me like they do you and Britain.

-And these pompous, arrogant, you know, elitist, snotty, snooty little, you know, dim wits over at uh MSNBC.
+And these pompous, arrogant, you know, elitist, snotty, snooty little, you know, dimwits over at NSNBC.

-They were like, Oh, doesn't Hennedy understand Shakespeare?
+They were like, oh, doesn't Hannity understand Shakespeare?

 This is the problem.

-He knows not I bet he doesn't even know the century in which Shakespeare actually wrote these plays, and he doesn't even know the meaning, or it's never read it in his life.
+I bet he doesn't even know the century in which Shakespeare actually wrote these plays, and he doesn't even know the meaning or he's never read in his life the plays.

-It is very popular that way of I mean it's here all the time as well.
+It is very popular that way of, I mean, it's here all the time as well, that split.

-So you've got London and uh the people that voted Romain and the people that want to vote for Labor, for people that are giving away k money to kids like free tuition, free this, free this, like like they're some kind of cash cow in the sky, kind of weing money on people.
+So you've got London and the people that voted Romaine and the people that want to vote for Labor, for people that are giving away money to kids, like free tuition, free this, free this, like there's some kind of cash cow in the sky kind of weeing money on people.

 They all say that they're the intelligent ones, you know, the intelligent elite, and that the rest of us are too stupid to even know what we voted for.

-And it's a similar way of thinking that you have over there, just because we want to disrupt a ridiculous uh performance of a pathetic play uh that should not be allowed.
+And it's a similar way of thinking that you have over there, just because we want to disrupt a ridiculous performance of a pathetic play that should not be allowed.

 Well, I'm certainly more successful than them.